raspberrypilearning/Funny-Face-Follower/en/step_2.md

 --- /task ---

 --- task ---
-Click the **Green flag** and see if your project works.
+Click on the green flag and see if your project works.

 Your sprite should now follow your face wherever you go!
 --- /task ---

-In the next step, we'll create a silly mask made up of different sprites that will independently cover your nose and eyes!
+In the next step, you will create a silly mask made up of different sprites that will independently cover your nose and eyes!

 --- save ---